mattwind/cluster/README.md

 After I build an new server and install the base system, I get a dhcp address then I run setup playbook from my local machine.

-You will want to specify the ansible host and ip in the following command.
+You will want to specify the ansible host defined in your inventory and the new ip to configure.

 `ansible-playbook node1 playbooks/setup_node.yml --extra-vars "ip=172.16.0.200" --ask-become-pass`